Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Results

 \subsection{Total Energy Alignment (TEA)}

-Developing a truly universal MLIP that can handle both molecular and extended solid systems requires a unified treatment of datasets generated under diverse computational conditions.
-However, merging these heterogeneous datasets directly is challenging because total energies are often not on a comparable scale.
-Here, we introduce the TEA framework, a two-step procedure designed to seamlessly reconcile datasets computed with different quantum chemical approaches, as illustrated in Fig.~\ref{fig:1}(a).
+Developing a truly universal MLIP that can handle molecular and extended solid systems requires the unified treatment of datasets generated under diverse computational conditions.
+However, directly merging these heterogeneous datasets is challenging because their total energies are often incomparable, as shown in Fig.~\ref{fig:1}(a) and (d).
+Here, we introduce the TEA framework, which is a two-step procedure designed to seamlessly reconcile datasets computed using different quantum chemical approaches, as shown in Fig.~\ref{fig:1}(e) and (f).

-The TEA strategy consists of two key steps: (I) Inner Core Energy Alignment (ICEA) and (II) Atomization Energy Correction (AEC).
-ICEA corrects for systematic energy offsets caused by differences in treatments of core electrons, such as the use of effective core potentials or projector-augmented wave (PAW) methods, without altering relative energy differences.
-AEC subsequently scales atomization energies to account for discrepancies in computational fidelity, basis sets, or exchange-correlation functionals used across different datasets.
-By first aligning core-level energies and then applying a scalable correction to atomization energies, TEA provides a straightforward route to integrate previously incompatible datasets into a single, coherent training platform, as depicted schematically in Fig.~\ref{fig:1}(b).
+TEA comprises two key steps: (I) Inner Core Energy Alignment (ICEA) and (II) Atomization Energy Correction (AEC).
+ICEA corrects for systematic energy offsets caused by differences in the treatment of core electrons, such as the use of effective core potentials or projector-augmented wave (PAW)~\cite{blochl1994projector,kresse1999ultrasoft} methods, without altering the relative energy differences.
+AEC subsequently scales the atomization energies to account for discrepancies in the computational fidelities or basis sets or exchange-correlation functionals used across different datasets.
+By initially aligning the core-level energies and then applying a scalable correction to the atomization energies, TEA provides a straightforward route for use in integrating previously incompatible datasets into a single coherent training platform, as shown schematically.

+In the following explanation of TEA method, we adopt the problem setting and assumptions that a dataset of total energies and forces has been generated with Method 2, labeled [2] in the equations, and that isolated atomic energies for every element in the dataset are available from both Method 1 ([1]) and Method 2.
+TEA’s goal is to transform the total energy and force dataset produced by Method 2 into the form that would be obtained with Method 1, without recomputing the dataset with Method 1.
+For simplicity, we now outline the procedure for converting the data of an \(N\)-atom system, taken from the dataset obtained with Method 2, into the corresponding data that would be produced with Method 1, as shown in Fig.~\ref{fig:1}(d)--(f).